Roku channels are one of the most powerful video platforms you’re not using.

-The channel comes white-labeled and can fully customized to fit your branding.
+The channel comes white-labeled and can fully be customized to fit your branding.
 There aren’t any third party logos, so nobody can ever tell it’s being leased from a service provider.

 All you need to provide is the details like your logo and brand colors, and they create the rest for you.
 The entire process takes between 30 to 45 days and, when they’re finished, your channel is ready to go.

 You don’t need to pay over the odds for this kind of service, either.
 Uscreen offer leasing at $499 per month all-in.
 Lots of Roku users pay that just for their Content Delivery Network!